Sexual and Reproductive Health

 Emphasis on local action

-Local solutions resulting in local action will require strong relationships and dialogue with counterparts, as well as a commitment to base decisions on assessed need, service user involvement and national guidance.
+Local solutions resulting in local action will require strong relationships and dialogue with others as well as a commitment to base decisions on assessed need, service user involvement and national guidance.

 We will find new ways of working that will serve people better.
 We will develop new models of support and service delivery through best practice, being creative and working across the health and social care system.